What Luang Prabang Gets Wrong About Tourists (and Right About Everything Else): A Local's Perspective

 Q: What do tourists get wrong about the alms ceremony?

-Everything.
-The tak bat starts around 5:30-6AM.
-Monks walk silently through the streets collecting food from local families.
-It's a spiritual practice — one of the most sacred daily rituals in Theravada Buddhism.
-It's not a photo opportunity.
+Almost everything.
+The tak bat starts around 5:30–6AM, when monks walk silently through the streets collecting food from local families.
+It's one of the most sacred daily rituals in Theravada Buddhism — a spiritual practice, not a photo opportunity.

-But every morning, I see tourists crouching two feet from the monks with flash cameras.
-Standing in the middle of the procession blocking the path.
-Some tour companies sell "alms giving experiences" where they hand tourists a basket of sticky rice and tell them to kneel on a mat they've set up on Sakkaline Road.
+Yet every morning, tourists crouch two feet from the monks with flash cameras, or stand in the middle of the procession blocking the path.
+Some tour companies sell "alms giving experiences," handing visitors a basket of sticky rice and telling them to kneel on a mat set up on Sakkaline Road.
 The monks will accept the rice because they can't refuse, but the quality is usually terrible — pre-packaged tourist rice, not freshly steamed.

 If you want to watch, stand back.
 Way back.
-Don't use flash.
+Skip the flash.
 Don't touch the monks.
-And if you want to give, buy your rice from the morning market ladies — the ones who are up at 4AM steaming it in bamboo baskets.
+And if you want to give, buy your rice from the morning market ladies — the ones up at 4AM steaming it in bamboo baskets.
 That rice costs about 10,000 LAK ($0.50) per basket, and the monks can actually eat it.

-Q: Is it okay for tourists to participate at all?
+Q: Is it okay to participate at all?

-My personal feeling?
-Watch from a respectful distance the first time.
-If you come back and a family invites you, accept.
+The honest read: watch from a respectful distance the first time.
+If you come back and a family invites you in, accept.
 That's how it should work.

 On Where to Eat

-For laap — the spicy minced meat salad — go to any of the beer shops along the Mekong south of the old town.
-The ones with plastic tables and Beerlao signs.
+For laap — the spicy minced meat salad — try any of the beer shops along the Mekong south of the old town, the ones with plastic tables and Beerlao signs.
 Order laap kai (chicken) or laap sin (beef) with sticky rice.
-The sticky rice comes in a bamboo container.
-You eat with your hands — tear off a small ball, press it between your fingers, and use it to pick up the laap.
+The sticky rice arrives in a bamboo container; you eat with your hands — tear off a small ball, press it between your fingers, and use it to pick up the laap.

 The night market on Sisavangvong Road has good food stalls at the far end, away from the handicraft sellers.
-The vegetarian buffet is 15,000 LAK ($0.75) for a plate piled as high as you can manage.
-It's the best deal in town.
+The vegetarian buffet is 15,000 LAK ($0.75) for a plate piled as high as you can manage — the best deal in town.

 Q: What about the morning market at Phousi?

-That's where I go every day at 5:30AM before the tourists wake up.
-The ladies sell river weed (dried Mekong algae seasoned with sesame — it's our version of seaweed snacks), fresh herbs, buffalo skin, and things you probably won't recognize.
-It's not set up for tourists, but nobody minds if you walk through.
+This is where locals go at 5:30AM, before the tourists wake.
+The ladies sell river weed (dried Mekong algae seasoned with sesame — the local answer to seaweed snacks), fresh herbs, buffalo skin, and things you probably won't recognize.
+It isn't set up for tourists, but nobody minds if you walk through.
 Just don't photograph people without asking.

 On What to Skip and What to Keep

 The tourist boats to Pak Ou Caves.
-Look, the caves are fine — two caves full of old Buddha statues on a cliff above the Mekong.
-But the two-hour boat ride each way on those big tourist boats is boring.
+The caves themselves are fine — two caves full of old Buddha statues on a cliff above the Mekong — but the two-hour ride each way on those big tourist boats is boring.
 You sit on a hard bench and stare at brown water.
-The caves themselves take 20 minutes.
+The caves take 20 minutes.

-If you want to do Pak Ou, hire a private longboat — about 350,000 LAK ($17) for the whole boat — and stop at the whiskey village (Ban Xang Hai) on the way.
-The whiskey is actually lao-lao, rice whiskey with snakes and scorpions in the bottles.
+If you do want Pak Ou, hire a private longboat — about 350,000 LAK ($17) for the whole boat — and stop at the whiskey village (Ban Xang Hai) on the way.
+The whiskey is lao-lao, rice whiskey with snakes and scorpions in the bottles.
 You don't have to drink the snake one.

-Also skip any elephant riding experiences.
-I know they advertise ethical encounters, but most of them aren't.
-The Elephant Conservation Center in Sayaboury (3 hours away) is the real one — they don't offer rides.
-MandaLao (closer to town) is better than most but I'd still recommend the conservation center if you have time.
+Skip the elephant riding experiences, too.
+They advertise ethical encounters, but most aren't.
+The Elephant Conservation Center in Sayaboury (3 hours away) is the real one — no rides.
+MandaLao (closer to town) is better than most, though the conservation center wins if you have the time.

 Kuang Si Falls.
-Everyone says it's touristy and crowded.
+Everyone calls it touristy and crowded.
 It is.
 Go anyway.
-The water is actually that blue-green color — it's not edited.
-Go early, 8AM when the park opens, and you'll have the main pools to yourself for about 45 minutes before the tour buses arrive.
+The water really is that blue-green color — nothing edited about it.
+Arrive early, 8AM when the park opens, and you'll have the main pools to yourself for about 45 minutes before the tour buses roll in.
 Entry is 20,000 LAK ($1).
 Wear water shoes — the rocks are slippery.

 On the Real Luang Prabang